SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

      ![Create Dev Space](./images/dev-cap-app-3.png)

-5. On the next screen enter a Dev space name e.g **mission**, select the type *SAP Cloud Business Application*.
-Click on the button *Create Dev Space*
+5. On the next screen enter a Dev space name e.g **mission**, select the type **Full Stack Cloud Application**.
+Choose **Create Dev Space**

       ![Configure Dev Space](./images/dev-cap-app-4.png)

 6. Your Dev Space is now being created.
-As soon as the Dev Space is available you can click on your Dev Spaces name to  access
+As soon as the Dev Space is available you can choose your Dev Spaces name to access it.

-7. Choose *Terminal -> New Terminal* in the menu on the top of your screen.
+7. Choose **Terminal -> New Terminal** in the menu on the top of your screen.

     ![Open Terminal](./images/dev-cap-app-5.png)